 Creating Helical Patterns In Siemens NX(Illustrated Expression)

-There are lots of kinds of mathematical functions in Matlab.
-These mathematical functions can be very useful when they used properly in Matlan codes.
-In this article we will basically explain how to calculate the absolute values of variables such as integers, vectors and matrices in Matlab.
+There are lots of kinds of mathematical functions in Matlab®.
+These mathematical functions can be very useful when they are used properly in Matlab® codes.
+In this article, we will explain how to calculate the absolute values of variables such as integers, vectors, and matrices in Matlab®.

-We basically created variables as ‘a’, ‘b’ and ‘c’ that are respectively matrix, vector and integer as shown by red box above in Matlab.
-Also we respectively calculated their absolute values by typing them inside the paranthesis of abs() command as shown by green box.
-As you understande that the ‘a’ matrix all element’s absolute values are calculated individually as shown by red arrow above.
+We created variables as ‘a’, ‘b’, and ‘c’ that are respectively matrix, vector, and an integer as shown above in Matlab®.
+Also, we respectively calculated their absolute values by typing them inside the parenthesis of abs() command.
+As you understand that the ‘a’ matrix all element’s absolute values are calculated individually as shown above.

-Also this is valid for the absolute value calculation of vectors as shown by blue arrow.
+Also, this is valid for the absolute value calculation of vectors.
 The whole elements of the vector ‘b’ absolute values are calculated individually.
-Also sing value of ‘c’ directly calculated as absolute with abs() command as shown by orange arrow in Matlab.
+Also, the sign value of ‘c’ is directly calculated as absolute with abs() command as shown in Matlab®.

 So the logic is very basic.